skaman82/u360gts-ctrl/build_notes_u360.md

 ![Servo spars](images/HEAD_SERVO.jpg)

 Solder the IO board to the slipring from "behind" for easier cable routing

 ![IO board](images/HEAD_IOBOARD.jpg)

 Make sure all components (BT Module, RX Board etc.) are well isolated on the back to not create a short when closing the lid

+Before mounting the servo-disc and the tracker arm, ensure the tilt servo is at 0° deg.
+If you dont own a servotester, connect to the GUI and move the servo using the slider.

+Once the arm is mounted, validate and adjust the tilt endpoints.